 Fort Myers Beach

 Perched on the Paradise Coast, Fort Myers Beach is the ideal Gulf Coast destination for water sports lovers.
-This seven-mile stretch of beach is one of the most popular beaches around Fort Myers with kayakers, divers, surfers, and parasailers.
+This seven-mile stretch of beach is one of the most popular beaches around Fort Myers among kayakers, divers, surfers, and parasailers.
 Like Panama City and Daytona Beach on Florida’s East Coast, it’s also one of the country’s most popular spring break destinations.

 Located on Estero Island, Fort Myers Beach features mouth-watering restaurants, stunning sunset cruises, and a famous Shrimp Festival.
 Whether you’re visiting with family, as a couple, or solo, you’ll find plenty to keep you amused in the beach town.

 After your Fort Myers Beach adventure, carve out time to visit Sanibel Island and Captiva Island, two of the top places to go in Fort Myers.
-The idyllic, beachy setting of these islands offer miles of pristine, undisturbed, and family-friendly beach.
+The idyllic, beachy setting of these islands offers miles of pristine, undisturbed, and family-friendly beach.

 Both Sanibel Island and Captiva Island are perfect locations for laid-back shelling expeditions and picturesque sunsets.